News from MMU Counselors - January 2018

 Seniors: Have you completed your FAFSA (Free Application for Federal Student Aid) and the Vermont grant application (for more information and links, go to vsac.org/FAFSAfirst)?
 Be sure to look at the scholarships list in Naviance and those offered through VSAC.
 Deadlines are approaching.

 Also, remember that Naviance has an easy to use tool that will help you build a resume.
 See your counselor for support in getting started.

 Note to AP Students: Registration forms to order AP exams will be distributed to students the last week of January.
 Please help your student look at AP exam dates for conflicts, request accommodations (if approved by Collegeboard), and turn registration forms and money into Student Services by March 21st.
 More information about AP exams can be found on the College/Career Resources page under College Testing.
 AP Exam Information

 Remember, our doors are always open and we love to hear from you.

 Kristen Barker, Meghan Sweet, Toni Chandler and Chris Adams - MMU School Counselors

-VSAC's "Scholarships for Vermonters" booklets have arrived!
-Student's can pick up a copy in Student Services or click the link above to view.
+VSAC's "Scholarships for Vermonters" booklets are available in Student Services or click the link above to view.
 Submission/postmark deadline is Feb.
 16, 2018.

 MedQuest 2018 - July 9-14 at UVM Medical Center in Burlington.
 MedQuest is a week-long, residential program for current 10th grade high school students from northeastern and central Vermont.
-Application will be available at the end of January, 2018.
+Click link above to apply now - deadline March 7, 2018.

 A note about Driver’s Ed: